 |Blewett Town Site, Stamp Mill and Mines

 |The next morning, we got up, packed up and drove just a few hundred feet down the road to what would have been the

 center of the town of Blewett.
 Today, the highway runs directly through what used to be the center of the town.

-Established in the 1860s, the town prospered in the 1890s and early 1900s from the huge mines that ringed the town.
+Established in the 1860s, the town prospered in the 1890s and early 1900s from the huge mines that ringed the

-primitive and dates to 1850 according to the National Register of Historic places.
+extremely primitive and dates to 1850 according to the National Register of Historic places.
 That's 153 year old!